Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Effective Bertini theorems

 \section{Effective Bertini theorems}

-Let $k$ be an arbitrary field and suppose $f(x_0, \ldots, x_n)$ is a homogeneous polynomial of degree $d$ over $k$, irreducible over $\overline{k}$.
-Recall that generically, the intersection of the projective hypersurface $X_f \colon f = 0$ remains geometrically irreducible when intersected with a hyperplane; this is Bertini's theorem for irreducibility.
+Let $k$ be an arbitrary field, $n \geq 3$, and suppose $f \in k[x_0,\ldots,x_n]$ is a degree $d$ form defined over $k$, irreducible over $\overline{k}$.
+Recall that generically, the intersection of the projective hypersurface $X_f \colon f = 0$ with a hyperplane remains geometrically irreducible; this is Bertini's theorem for irreducibility.
 However, when $k = \F_q$, this does not suffice to guarantee the existence of even one such hyperplane.

 By an \textit{effective} Bertini theorem, we refer to a result which bounds how often the non-generic behavior occurs.
-When $k = \F_q$, this can then be used give a lower bound on $q$ for which the generic behavior is guaranteed to occur at least once.
+When $k = \F_q$, the approach can be adapted to give a lower bound on $q$ for which the generic behavior is guaranteed to occur at least once.
 We will be particularly interested in intersecting $X_f$ with a \textit{plane}, rather than a hyperplane, and find it convenient to work in affine coordinates.

 Dehomogenizing by setting $x_0 = 1$, consider the family of bivariate polynomials given by

 for